- National FACC Network

 FACC: Aimlon CPA P.C. offers assurance, accounting, tax, consulting and advisory services with the goal of demystifying complex accounting and tax issues, maximizing cash flow and minimizing tax liabilities.
 What advice would you give to a French startup considering the creation of their U.S. subsidiary?

 MA: They should speak to a certified public accountant (CPA) first.
 The CPA is the equivalent of Expert-comptable, commissaire aux comptes in France.
 The CPA will help them determine the proper way to conduct their business from an economic, legal and tax standpoints.
 And if they need to form an entity, the CPA will help them choose the proper form of entity.
 Entrepreneurs tend to speak to an Attorney first.
 And Attorneys often recommend a structure that may not meet their long-term needs.
 That said, we have examples of situation where the Attorney sent the Entrepreneur to us to discuss the proper form of entity.
-And then, the Attorney drafts the legal entity formation documents and file them with the appropriate State Secretary of State.
+And then, the Attorney drafts the legal entity formation documents and file them with the appropriate State Secretary.

 French Start up Entrepreneurs should ask to meet with a CPA, not with an Accountant.
 This is because not all Accountants are CPA.
 But all CPAs are Accountants.
 Anyone can say he or she is an Accountant, even if they do not have an accounting education.
 Certified Public Accountant (CPA) and Public Accountant (PA) are the only protected accounting designation on U.S. soil.
 That’s one of the nuances that many people are not aware of.